Composition and Arrangement Tutorials for Music Production

 The melody is the lead part that catches our ear, often played by vocals, keyboards, or guitars.
 Melodies bring memorable hooks and musicality to a track.
 They are created by playing single notes in rhythmic succession, forming musical phrases and motifs.

 Intervals determine whether the melody feels uplifting, melancholic, or somewhere in between.
-A well-crafted melody leverages a variety of intervals to create tension, release, and a sense of musical journey.
-Whether it's the leap of an octave for emphasis or the stepwise motion for fluidity, the thoughtful use of intervals is paramount in crafting melodies that resonate with listeners and convey a range of emotions.
+A well-crafted melody uses a variety of intervals to create tension, release, and a sense of musical journey.
+Whether it is the leap of an octave for emphasis or stepwise motion for fluidity, the thoughtful use of intervals is important when crafting melodies that resonate with listeners.

 What are Roman numerals in music theory?

 Roman numerals in music theory provide a symbolic representation of chords within a particular key.
-They are a shorthand way of denoting the relationship between chords and the tonic (or root) of a musical piece.
+They are a shorthand way of showing the relationship between chords and the tonic of a musical piece.

 This table illustrates the relationship between Roman numerals, their functional roles, and chord examples in three different major keys: C, D, and E.

-in the key of C, C will is the tonic chord - I
+In the key of C, C is the tonic chord: I.

-in the key of E, then E will be the tonic chord - I
+In the key of E, E is the tonic chord: I.

 Chord Progression Tips

 A chord progression is a sequence of chords played in succession.
-Chord progressions provide a harmonic framework and can carry an emotional impact on music.
+Chord progressions provide a harmonic framework and can carry the emotional impact of music.

 Here are some tips for writing solid chord progressions: